-The cased CFA pile is a continuous pile drilling and installation technique with low noise level and no vibration.
-It is ideal for excavations requiring shoring systems abutting existing buildings within built-up areas with weak soil conditions and high levels of ground water.
+The cased CFA pile is a continuous pile drilling and installation technique with low noise and no vibration.
+It is ideal for excavations requiring shoring systems abutting existing buildings within built-up areas with weak soil conditions and high groundwater levels.

-We have extensive experience of working on challenging sites where access is difficult or compromised, and where existing infrastructure such as underground services and transport links are present.
+We have extensive experience working on challenging sites where access is difficult or compromised and existing infrastructure, such as underground services and transport links, is present.

 Close control of the installation process is essential to ensure the highest quality pile construction.

-All Keller CFA rigs are equipped with sensitive state-of-the-art instrumentation that monitors all aspects of CFA piling, including pile depth, auger rotation, penetration rate, concreting pressure, extraction rate and over-break.
-The instrumentation produces an individual quality control construction record for each pile that includes element identification, date, time and operator details.
+All Keller CFA rigs are equipped with sensitive state-of-the-art instrumentation that monitors all aspects of CFA piling, including pile depth, auger rotation, penetration rate, concreting pressure, extraction rate, and over-break.
+The instrumentation produces a quality control construction record for each pile, including element identification, date, time, and operator details.